This certificate has one stage, comprising 120 credits:

 You don’t need any prior knowledge about the English language to start this qualification.
 However, it’s not designed to teach the English language to speakers of other languages, so you’ll need adequate reading and writing skills.

 There’s a choice of starting points in the modern language(s) – your choice will depend on your current level of confidence and proficiency.
-See our guidance on choosing the right modern language level, which includes a self-assessment quiz to help you decide between beginners’ or intermediate French, German, Italian and Spanish.
+See our guidance on choosing the right modern language level, which includes a self-assessment quiz to help you decide between beginners’ or intermediate French, German, and Spanish.

 Preparing for study with an Access module